-Given the responses and their centroids, the loss function is expressed as:
+\comment{ Given the responses and their centroids, the loss function is expressed as:

-where $||\cdot||_*$ indicates the nuclear norm and $\lambda$ is a tradeoff parameter.
-The first term maximizes the extent of the \say{centroid manifold} to encourage separability \comment{to be linearly independent from each other, as is required for measures of manifold capacity \citet{chung2018classification},} while the second term encourages object manifold compression .
+where $||\cdot||_*$ indicates the nuclear norm and $\lambda$ is a tradeoff parameter. } where $||\cdot||_*$ indicates the nuclear norm.
+The loss explicitly maximize the extent of the ``centroid manifold'', which interestingly is sufficient to learn a useful representation.
+Concretely, maximizing $||\boldsymbol{C}||_{*}$ implicitly minimizes the extent of each individual object manifold as measured by $||\boldsymbol{Z}_b||_{*}$.
+We build intuition for this effect below. \comment{to be linearly independent from each other, as is required for measures of manifold capacity \citet{chung2018classification},}

-\textbf{Compression by Maximizing Centroid Nuclear Norm Alone} Interestingly, the first term also has a compressive effect.
-This is because each centroid vector, as a mean of unit vectors, has norm that is linearly related to the average cosine similarity of vectors of said unit vectors.
-Specifically, \comment{
+\textbf{Compression by Maximizing Centroid Nuclear Norm Alone.} Each centroid vector is a mean of unit vectors, and thus has a norm that is linearly related to the average cosine similarity of those unit vectors.
+Specifically,